asamn/ML_FINAL_PROJECT/README.md

 ## Experiments
 ### Scaling Features
 Features were scaled using MinMaxScaler.
-This reduced training times for all models, especially for XGBoost.
+This reduced training times significantly for all models.
+All models maintained the same MSEs except for SVR, which improved its testing errors and reduced overfitting.

 ### Adding Features
 Polynomial features of 2nd and 3rd order were generated.
 For 2nd order polynomials, XGBoost performed the best.
 However, using 3rd order polynomials improved SVR's testing error, making it the best model.
 XGBoost showed signs of overfitting in this scenario.